Tom Gettelman, PhD

 University of South Florida, PhD

 Dr. Tom Gettelman joined HopeWay in June 2016 after nearly 24 years of providing clinical and administrative leadership to behavioral health services within Carolinas Healthcare System (CHS).
-Tom oversees the Clinical Department and Utilization Review.
+Tom oversees the Clinical Department.

 Dr. Gettelman began his career with CHS as a staff psychologist on the child/adolescent inpatient unit at Behavioral Health Charlotte and rapidly moved into clinical leadership roles after becoming the Director of the Willows campus in 1996.
 Facilities on this campus provided residential treatment, partial hospitalization, and intensive outpatient services for children and adolescents.
 Returning to the Behavioral Health Charlotte campus in 2000, Dr. Gettelman continued to provide clinical and administrative leadership to a wide variety of behavioral health programs serving both youth and adults.